volterraedge/terraform-provider-volterra/docs/resources/volterra_certificate.md

 `location` - (Required) Or it could be a path if the store provider is an http/https location (`String`).

 `store_provider` - (Optional) This field needs to be provided only if the url scheme is not string:/// (`String`).

-### Clear Secret Info

-Clear Secret is used for the secrets that are not encrypted.

-`provider` - (Optional) This field needs to be provided only if the url scheme is not string:/// (`String`).

-`url` - (Required) When asked for this secret, caller will get Secret bytes after Base64 decoding. (`String`).

-### Custom Hash Algorithms

-Use hash algorithms in the custom order.
-F5XC will try to fetch ocsp response from the CA in the given order.
-Additionally, LoadBalancer will not become active until ocspResponse cannot be fetched if the certificate has MustStaple extension set..

-`hash_algorithms` - (Required) Ordered list of hash algorithms to be used. (`List of Strings`).

-### Private Key

-Private Key data in unencrypted PEM format including the PEM headers.
-The data may be optionally secured using BlindFold.
-Key has to match the accompanying certificate..

-`blindfold_secret_info_internal` - (Optional) Blindfold Secret Internal is used for the putting re-encrypted blindfold secret.
-See [Blindfold Secret Info Internal ](#blindfold-secret-info-internal) below for details.

-`secret_encoding_type` - (Optional) e.g. if a secret is base64 encoded and then put into vault. (`String`).

-`blindfold_secret_info` - (Optional) Blindfold Secret is used for the secrets managed by F5XC Secret Management Service.
-See [Blindfold Secret Info ](#blindfold-secret-info) below for details.

-`clear_secret_info` - (Optional) Clear Secret is used for the secrets that are not encrypted.
-See [Clear Secret Info ](#clear-secret-info) below for details.

-`vault_secret_info` - (Optional) Vault Secret is used for the secrets managed by Hashicorp Vault.
-See [Vault Secret Info ](#vault-secret-info) below for details.

-`wingman_secret_info` - (Optional) Secret is given as bootstrap secret in F5XC Security Sidecar.
-See [Wingman Secret Info ](#wingman-secret-info) below for details.

 ### Ref